Martin Golightly

 Martin Golightly (1891 – 1953) was an English professional footballer who played as an inside forward.

 Before becoming a professional player, Golightly was a fireman on the North Eastern Railway.
 He began playing for St. Vincent College before he moved before signing for Gateshead in the North Eastern League where he scored 19 goals in 1911.
-He played for Exeter City in the Southern League during from 1912-13.
+He played for Exeter City in the Southern League from 1912-13.
 He later became player-manager of Bideford in 1920.